 A 'Back to Basics' Diversified Portfolio Construction Strategy

-5. State Street Global Advisors, as of 31 May 2020.
-Current yield = (Total Dividend Per Unit in the Past 12 Months / Closing NAV Per Unit) x 100%.
+5. State Street Global Advisors, as of 31 May 2021.
+Current yield = Sum of dividend per share amounts that have gone ex-dividend over the prior 12 months, divided by the current price.
 Dividend amount or dividend rate is not guaranteed.